Mark Zuckerberg revealed his true nature in 2004 with this quote,

-Now look at a manipulated meme.
-It's broadcast simultaneously to many outlets, in hopes of creating a "spontaneous" meme, but often leaves a **sawtooth pattern** as the meme is alternately pushed and then fails to gain traction.
+Now look at a manipulated meme, a simultaneous broadcast to many outlets to create a "spontaneous" meme, but it often leaves a **sawtooth pattern** as the meme is repeatedly pushed but fails to gain traction.

 Check out the "#MeToo" meme (sexual harassment).
 Can you see the manipulation?
 There's no growth phase, it's everywhere instantly in media but not gaining traction.

 The women's march meme attempts to piggyback onto an existing meme but again there's no grassroots traction and the meme fades out.